ugenu/electrolizer/README.md

 ```

 ## Usage
-First, you must instantiate your browser `bus`, be it a BrowserWindow, BrowserView, or &lt;webview&gt; tag.
+First, you must instantiate your browser `bus`, be it a BrowserWindow, BrowserView, or <webview> tag.

 ```ts
   let bus = new BrowserWindow({...options});